Adelaide Entertainment Centre: History

 Canadian singer Tate McRae performing at the venue in November 2024.

 In 2007, the Rann Government announced plans to renovate the Adelaide Entertainment Centre.
 The Government released the statement: "The State Government is committed to the vision of creating a vibrant entertainment and media precinct on the Adelaide Entertainment Centre Site".
 On 6 August 2007, the renovation plans were passed and construction began on the $52 million upgrade.
 Tourism Minister Jane Lomax-Smith said: "the upgrade comes on the back of a record-breaking last 12 months, with more than 370,000 passing through the centre's doors, and record profits recorded."

 The renovation included: major upgrades of the foyer, backstage area and corporate facilities; creation of additional car parking; new staging and curtains; renovation of administration areas; and restoration of the heritage-listed Revelations Chapel for use as a wedding and function venue.
 In the main arena itself 8,000 new seats were also installed.

 The centre not only holds music and cultural events, but hosts the occasional sporting event such as netball, as well as Professional Wrestling with the World Wrestling Entertainment using the venue for the Adelaide leg of their Australian tours since 2004.

+Linkin Park played at the arena on 16 October 2007, as part of the Minutes to Midnight Tour.
+On 12 March 2026, the band will perform a show at the venue as part of their eight-stop tour of Australia and New Zealand.

 On 7 November 2010, the centre played host to the ANZ Championship grand final between local team the Adelaide Thunderbirds and the Waikato Bay of Plenty Magic team from New Zealand.
 The Thunderbirds won the grand final 52–42 in front of 9,300 fans.
 The Entertainment Centre was chosen over the Thunderbirds home venue of ETSA Park which only holds 3,200 and their former alternate venue, Titanium Security Arena, due to its ability to hold more spectators and because ticket demand was more than the Titanium's 8,000 capacity.